Mike Farrell: Early career

 During the 1960s, Farrell guest-starred in a few series.
 Notable roles included playing a young US Forest Service ranger in the Lassie episode "Never Look Back" (February 1967); Federal Agent Modell in the episode "Monkee Chow Mein" on The Monkees in 1967; as a bellhop (uncredited) in The Graduate in 1967; astronaut Arland in the episode "Genie, Genie, Who's Got the Genie?" on I Dream of Jeannie; an Army doctor in the episode "The Bankroll" of Combat!; and an ex-high school friend turned famous actor of Chet Kincaid in The Bill Cosby Show.

-In 1968, he originated the continuing role of Scott Banning in the NBC soap opera Days of Our Lives.
+In 1968, Farrell originated the continuing role of Scott Banning in the NBC soap opera Days of Our Lives.
 In 1969 he played a caring elders quorum president for The Church of Jesus Christ of Latter-day Saints in the Brigham Young University-produced short Worthy to Stand, in which his wife Judy also had her first film appearance.
 In 1970, he starred as one of the young doctors in the CBS prime-time series The Interns, in a cast led by Broderick Crawford.
 In 1971, he played the assistant to Anthony Quinn in ABC's The Man and the City.
 In 1973, while under contract to Universal Studios, Farrell starred with Robert Foxworth in The Questor Tapes.
 During the years under contract, he guest-starred in a number of shows, including Banacek; Mannix; Marcus Welby, M.D.; The Six Million Dollar Man; and The New Land; and starred in a television pilot with Jane Wyman, which did not sell.

 In the early 1970s, Farrell guest-starred in the television Western drama Bonanza and did a number of commercials as a spokesman for Standard Oil of Indiana (later Amoco), Maytag dryers, Butter-Nut coffee, and Plymouth automobiles, among other products.